NGC 3414

 NGC 3414 is a lenticular galaxy in the constellation Leo Minor.
-It was discovered by William Herschel on April 11, 1785.
+It was discovered by German-British astronomer William Herschel on April 11, 1785.
 It is the central galaxy of a rich galaxy group.
 Two galaxies, NGC 3418 and UGC 5958, have similar redshifts and are within 800,000 light-years (250 kiloparsecs) of NGC 3414.
 It is a member of the NGC 3504 Group of galaxies, which is a member of the Leo II Groups, a series of galaxies and galaxy clusters strung out from the right edge of the Virgo Supercluster.

 It has a peculiar morphology, and is listed in Halton Arp's Atlas of Peculiar Galaxies as Arp 162.
 The outer disc is nearly face-on, and the inner disk has a higher ellipticity and perhaps a central bar.
 There is a radio source that is powered by a central active galactic nucleus.

+LDC 763 Galaxy group

+NGC 3414 is the central member of the LDC 763 galaxy group, which also includes the neighboring galaxies NGC 3418 and UGC 5958.